 - Heightened attention to the need for global supply and value chains — particularly important to global innovation — which often are disrupted by government imposition of localization requirements, including forced technology and investment conditions that discriminate against U.S. interests.

-- Customs relief and open payment systems that support digitally-supported trade flows, particularly by Small and Medium Enterprises (SMEs).
+- Customs relief and open payment systems that support digital trade flows, particularly by Small and Medium Enterprises (SMEs).